aosabook/500lines/pedometer/chapter.md

 * Batch processing instead of real-time
 	* A pedometer would rarely be written as a batch processing problem analyzed by a web application, but it has been done this way for the purposes of simplification.
 	* The concepts behind our basic pedometer can be extended and directly applied as mobile applications analyzing data in real-time.
-	* Data has been collected from an iPhone in two formats, and is being abalzed by our web application in Ruby.
+	* Data has been collected from an iPhone in two formats, and is being analyzed by our web application in Ruby.
 * Error detection can be enhanced
 	* Currently we're not counting steps that are too close together.
 	* One enhancement would be to discount any steps if there are too many false steps.